Contemporary-Physicslab/TN2985/chapters/Labsafety/Lasersafety.md

 A demonstration experiment with a laser
 ```

 A laser consists of a gain medium, a mechanism to supply energy to it, and something to provide optical feedback.
-The **gain medium (1 in {numref}`figure {number} <fig:laser:principle>`)** is a material with properties that allow it to amplify light by stimulated emission.
+The **gain medium (1 in {numref}`fig:laser:principle`** is a material with properties that allow it to amplify light by stimulated emission.
 Light of a specific wavelength that passes through the gain medium is amplified.
 For the gain medium to amplify light, it needs to be supplied with energy.
-This process is called **pumping (2 in {numref}`figure {number} <fig:laser:principle>`)**.
+This process is called **pumping (2 in {numref}`fig:laser:principle`**.
 The energy is typically supplied as an electrical current, or as light at a different wavelength.
 Pump light may be provided by a flash lamp or by another laser.
-The most common type of laser uses feedback from an optical cavity – a pair of mirrors on either end of the gain medium: **reflector (3 in {numref}`figure {number} <fig:laser:principle>`)** and **output coupler (4 in {numref}`figure {number} <fig:laser:principle>`)**.
+The most common type of laser uses feedback from an optical cavity – a pair of mirrors on either end of the gain medium: **reflector (3 in {numref}`fig:laser:principle`** and **output coupler (4 in {numref}`fig:laser:principle`**.
 Light bounces back and forth between the mirrors, passing through the gain medium and being amplified each time.
 Typically the output coupler is partially transparent and some of the light escapes through it.
-Depending on the design of the cavity (whether the mirrors are flat or curved), **the light coming out of the laser may spread out or form a narrow beam (5 in {numref}`figure {number} <fig:laser:principle>`)**.
+Depending on the design of the cavity (whether the mirrors are flat or curved), **the light coming out of the laser may spread out or form a narrow beam (5 in {numref}`fig:laser:principle`**.

 ```{figure} Figures/Lasersafety/Laser_principle.png
 :width: 50%